ThomasAlberto/BibleTriviaBot/README.md

 Then we do a PR to the Main branch.
 Again, this triggers a GitHub Actions which updates our actual deployment with all the live data, AWS services, etc.

+### Git commands

+When we begin programming each new feature, we want a complete copy of the project on our local workspace.
+To do that, start a new project in your IDE and run the terminal command 'git clone "github-repo.git"'